Component parts of internal combustion engines: Ignition system

-The ignition system of an internal combustion engines depends on the type of engine and the fuel used.
+The ignition system of an internal combustion engines depends on the type of engine and fuel used.
 Petrol engines are typically ignited by a precisely timed spark, and diesel engines by compression heating.
 Historically, outside flame and hot-tube systems were used, see hot bulb engine.

 Spark

 In a spark ignition engine, a mixture is ignited by an electric spark from a spark plug — the timing of which is very precisely controlled.
 Almost all gasoline engines are of this type.
 Diesel engines timing is precisely controlled by the pressure pump and injector.

 The normal plug distance between the spark plug is 1mm apart, and the voltage is 3000v at normal atmospheric conditions.

 Compression

 Ignition occurs as the temperature of the fuel/air mixture is taken over its autoignition temperature, due to heat generated by the compression of the air during the compression stroke.
 The vast majority of compression ignition engines are diesels in which the fuel is mixed with the air after the air has reached ignition temperature.
 In this case, the timing comes from the fuel injection system.
 Very small model engines for which simplicity and light weight is more important than fuel costs use easily ignited fuels (a mixture of kerosene, ether, and lubricant) and adjustable compression to control ignition timing for starting and running.